Chip Caray: TBS

 On the final day of the 2004 season, Caray announced that he had signed a long-term contract with both TBS and Clear Channel to work alongside his father, Skip, broadcasting games for the Atlanta Braves, staying closer to his family, who lived in Orlando, Florida.
-Chip Caray also became a broadcaster for TBS's college football coverage of the Big 12 and Pac-10.
+He also became a broadcaster for TBS's college football coverage of the Big 12 and Pac-10.

-In 2007, there was a major shake-up of the Braves broadcasters: Don Sutton departed to be the full-time broadcaster with the Washington Nationals, Skip Caray and Pete Van Wieren went to the Braves Radio Network full-time, and Joe Simpson signed with Fox Broadcasting Company to be a color analyst on FSN South and Sports South, and also signed to call a limited schedule of games on TBS with Chip Caray.
-It was announced that Caray would be a broadcaster for TBS and also would be the main play-by-play broadcaster for TBS during its coverage of the Major League Baseball playoffs.
+In 2007, TBS began broadcasting the Major League Baseball playoffs.
+Caray was named the main play-by-play broadcaster for TBS during its coverage of the playoffs.
 TBS would cover all Division Series games and the National League Championship Series.
 Hall of Fame player Tony Gwynn called the playoff games with Caray.